pieroapretto/Onja_career_counseling_resources/teaching_resources/03_dynamic-object-manipulation.md

 ## 3) Update an object

+* Update a single property value in an object using dot notation

+    ```js
+    let student = {
+        name: 'Rado',
+        grade: 85,
+        isMale: true
+    }

+    student.grade = null

+    // student now equals { name: 'Rado', grade: null, isMale: true }
+    ```

-* Add a single property name to an object using bracket notation
+* Add a single property name and value to an object using bracket notation

     ```js
     let student = {